-Based on the current stage of growth or development of an enterprise, the MUDRA loan provides three different types of loans:
+Based on the current stage of growth or development of an enterprise, the MUDRA loan is provided under three categories:

-- Kishor: For an individual who has already established his business, but needs a monetary push to enhance his business, can choose a Kishor loan.
-It offers a minimum of Rs.
-50,000 and a maximum amount of Rs.
-5 lakhs.
+- Kishor: For an individual who has already established his/her business, but needs additional funding to enhance his/her business can opt for Kishor loan scheme.
+It offers minimum loan amount of Rs.
+50,000 and maximum of Rs.
+5 lakh

-- Tarun: Tarun loan covers the business expenses ranging from a minimum of Rs.
-5 lakhs to a maximum of Rs.
-10 lakhs.
-However, this loan too has a certain norms and requirements and will be given to those who fulfill it.
+- Tarun: Tarun loan scheme covers the business expenses ranging from a minimum of Rs.
+5 lakh to a maximum of Rs.
+10 lakh.
+However, this loan too has a certain norms and requirements to be fulfilled before getting the loan sanctioned

 Must Read: How to apply for Mudra loan online

-- The rate of interest for Kishor and Tarun loans are directly dependent upon the bank, its various schemes and services and lastly, the applicant’s credit history.
-The repayment tenure also depends upon the disposition of the bank.
+The rate of interest for Shishu, Kishor and Tarun loan schemes is directly dependent upon the bank, its various schemes and services and lastly, the applicant’s credit history.
+The maximum repayment tenure is 5 years but it also depends upon the disposition of the bank.

-This loan is available to Indian applicants who comply with the specific guidelines under this loan:
+This loan is available to applicants who comply with the specific guidelines under this loan:

-- The loans will be given to small business owners such as fruit vendors, vegetables vendors, skilled workers (artisans), service sectors, small enterprises and shopkeepers.
+- MUDRA loans will be offered to small business owners, such as fruits and vegetables vendors, skilled workers (artisans), service sectors, small enterprises and shopkeepers

-- The loan will also not be given to companies involved with non-farm income generating activities.
+- MUDRA loans will also not be given to companies involved with non-farm income generating activities

 Also Read: Documents Required for Mudra Loan

-The primary objective of a MUDRA loan is to extend credit to small and micro enterprises at all the stages of growth.
-To ensure this, the products offered under the MUDRA yojana are designed in a way to suit and meet the requirements of various businesses.
+The primary objective of a MUDRA loan is to extend credit to Small and Medium Enterprises (SMEs) at all the stages of growth.
+To ensure this, the products offered under the MUDRA Yojana are designed in a way to suit and meet the requirements of various businesses.
 MUDRA loans are extended to cover the following activities:

-- Community, social and personal service activities: Businesses under the service industry such as saloon, beauty parlor, gym, tailoring shop, clothing store, cycle, car, motorcycle garage, Xerox store, phone booths, medicine store, local courier facilities, and so on can be started.
+- Community, social and personal service activities: Businesses under the service industry such as salon, beauty parlour, gym, tailoring shop, clothing store, cycle, car, motorcycle garage, stationery store, phone booth, medicine store, local courier facilities, and so on can be started

-- Food and processing unit: Small and micro enterprises engaged in papad making, jelly and jam making, achaar making, ice making, buns and bread making, cold storages, small storages for preserving local agricultural produce, small canteens and door to door catering services and so on can be undertaken.
+- Food and processing units: Small and micro enterprises engaged in papad making, jelly and jam making, achaar making, ice making, buns and bread making, cold storages, small storages for preserving local agricultural produce, small canteens and door to door catering services and so on can be undertaken

 Purpose of the MUDRA loans

-The Pradhan Mantri MUDRA Yojana provibudes this assistance to small scale industries and entrepreneurs by offering loans at low rate of interests and also provide MUDRA cards with a pre-decided credit limit.
+The Pradhan Mantri MUDRA Yojana provides this assistance to Small Scale Industries (SSIs) and entrepreneurs by offering loans at low rate of interests and also provide MUDRA cards with a pre-decided credit limit.
 Until now, there is no statement made by the Prime Minister or the Ministry State of Finance on a subsidy being provided on MUDRA loans.
-But, if there is a government subsidy on the capital amount under any scheme, then the subsidy can be availed by merging the MUDRA yojana with the existing one.